Can’t afford to move out of parent’s house?

-So, setting a timeline and working on financial plan based on that timeline will make your move out smoother.
+So, setting a timeline and working on a financial plan based on that timeline will make your move out smoother.

 Start paying rent to your parents:

 But this doesn’t prepare you for the world you are wanting to step in.
 So, offer to pay rent to your parents.
-If they don’t accept, try contributing towards other utilities or expenses.
+If they don’t accept, try contributing towards other utilities or household expenses.